 Day in the Life of a London Commuter

-Okay…so most of my week is taken up from work, but the rest of the time (feels like) is spent commuting.
+Most of my week is taken up from work, but the rest of the time (feels like) is spent commuting.
+I am a typical London commuter and today I thought I would share my routine.

 This is my typical day – Monday to Friday – as a London commuter.